 - Children and Family laws in the domestic setup have become an essential criterion for a child’s welfare and development.

 - An act has been passed for UK, Scotland, and Northern Ireland.
-By keeping in mind the well-being and safety of children and to prevent child abuse.
+By keeping in mind the well-being and safety of children and preventing child abuse.

-- Children and Families Act 2014 obtained a royal assent and became a law on 13th March 2014.
-This Act is designed to uplift vulnerable children by giving them protection and attention with special care and need.
-It also helps parents and families to generally deal with the personal issues and wellbeing of the children.
+- Children and Families Act 2014 obtained royal assent and became a law on 13th March 2014.
+This Act is designed to uplift vulnerable children by giving them protection and attention with special care and needs.
+It also helps parents and families to generally deal with the personal issues and well-being of the children.

 - This Act is divided into 9 parts and each dealing with one aspect of child support, development, and family.
 It outlays major reforms to improve the lives of children.

 Part 1 – Adoption

 - All the changes are from adoption placements and support.
-This Act introduces new rights for adoptive families to support and leave from work.
+This Act introduces new rights for adoptive families to support and leave work.

 - It promotes foster care and adoption.
 Adopters could foster children while they wait for the court’s approval for adoption.

 - It reduces the delays in finding adopters as it already provides databases.
 They themselves could get registered without delay.

 - The adopters receive the same rights as leave and pay as birth parents.

 - The services are provided to the adopters in any financial aid by personal budget and allow them to choose any support.

 - Care proceedings. – Act drives to eliminate delay in adoption, extending to family courts.
-The Act outshines the 26 week limit on care proceedings.
-Although it does allows courts to extend by 8 weeks if necessary to resolve the case fairly.
+The Act outshines the 26-week limit on care proceedings.
+Although it does allow courts to extend by 8 weeks if necessary to resolve the case fairly.

 Part 2 – Family Justice

 - The court works about family justice, and thereby, major reforms have been made.

 - The evidentiary value will be considered in family proceedings if it impacts the child’s welfare, and the case is resolved.